iopenattheclose/TennisVision/README.md

 yolov5 is used to train the weights (v8/v9 can also be used) try both the weights and check best performance

+this fine tuned model trained so far will detect only the ball in the trained video, the model shall be fine tuned to detect other objects too

+yolov8->detects all objects in the image(player(1-n),racquet,ball(low confidence),clock)
+yolov5(fine tuned)->detects only ball(better confidence) as the annotated image has only ball labels and bboxes corresponding to ball objects therfore we will have two passes yolov8 to detect players and yolov5 to detect tennis ball

+object tracking->bboxes of same objects need to be identified between two frames using ultralytics we can track the bboxes of same objects between multiple frames

+keypoint detector is used to detect the points of the court whoch is used to calculate player speed etc after extracting the court detector images, the json file will have ground truth of the keypoints (14 points in one kps value-14(x,y) coordinates)